microsoft/analysing_pii_leakage/README.md

 We explain the following functions.
 The scripts are in the ```./examples``` folder and run configurations are in the ```./configs``` folder.
 * **Fine-Tune**: Fine-tune a pre-trained LM on a dataset (optionally with DP or scrubbing).
-* **PII Extraction**: Given a pre-trained LM, return a set of PII.
+* **PII Extraction**: Given a fine-tuned LM, return a set of PII.

-* **PII Reconstruction**: Given a pre-trained LM and a masked sentence, reconstruct the most likely PII candidate for the masked tokens.
+* **PII Reconstruction**: Given a fine-tuned LM and a masked sentence, reconstruct the most likely PII candidate for the masked tokens.
-* **PII Inference**: Given a pre-trained LM, a masked sentence and a set of PII candidates, choose the most likely candidate.
+* **PII Inference**: Given a fine-tuned LM, a masked sentence and a set of PII candidates, choose the most likely candidate.
-* **Membership Inference**: Given a pre-trained LM and a set of sentences, determine whether a sentence was part of its training data.

 ## Fine-Tuning